 Halloween should be fun-scary, not scary-scary.
 Enjoying so many traditions that are inherently safe, following restrictions for trick-or-treating and avoiding activities and gatherings that could spread the virus will keep this holiday fun – and everyone healthy.

 Are you concerned about too many Halloween treats on your child’s menu?
 Nutritionist and Dietitian Anna Velazquez can help!
-Schedule a telemedicine or in-person visit with Ms. Anna to discuss ways to improve your child’s health and boost their immune system through a delicious diet!
-Call 708-424-7600 or click hereto get started!
+Schedule telemedicine or in-person visit with Ms. Anna to discuss ways to improve your child’s health and boost their immune system through a delicious diet!
+Call 708-424-7600 or visit Our Evergreen Park, Oak Lawn/95th Street, and Urgent Care locations, or click here to get started!